Lyke Wake weekend

 Please note this is a challenging weekend of walking, covering long distances, over rough and remote terrain.

-Time to settle in at Larpool Hall and discuss the weekend’s programme.
+Time to settle in at Larpool Hall and discuss tomorrow's challenge

 During your stay at Larpool Hall you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Whitby: